 Why does everyone need good sleep hygiene

 For most adults, we have spent years and years building up bad sleep habits.
 As we get older, our bodies become more sensitive to those bad habits.
 Think about it!
-You stay out late Friday and Saturday night, and come Sunday night your body is not tired.
+You stay out late Friday and Saturday night, and come Sunday night your body is not ready to sleep at it’s regular bedtime.
 Instead, you lie in bed for a couple of hours before you drift off despite feeling exhausted from the last 2 nights.
 It may have been fine when you were 18 years old, but now that you’re 30.
 Those Monday mornings are much harder on you and it may take your body days to get back on track.

 So when I look at sleep issues, sleep hygiene is a huge part of correcting insomnia.
 Education around the importance of each sleep hygiene recommendation is vital to instilling these valuable sleep habits.
 I find without proper knowledge of the benefits of these hygienic tips; one is more likely to disregard these tips and postponed their improvement on sleep.

 Basic rule of Sleep Hygiene.
 Put your body on a schedule.
 Matter of fact, your body THRIVES on a schedule.
 Every cell in our body is on a schedule.
-In Chinese medicine, they believe that your blood concentrates to a certain organ at the same time throughout the day.
-For example, they believe that around 10 PM to Midnight, your bodies blood concentrates in the liver.
+In Chinese medicine, they believe that your blood concentrates to a certain organs at the same time throughout the day.
+For example, Around 10 PM to Midnight, your bodies blood concentrates in the liver.
 Therefore, attaining sleep around this time helps to detoxify all the metabolites and toxins in your body.
 This will also help your body wake up feeling refreshed and less groggy.